The Finish Line (game show): Rounds 1 to 3 (Pictures/Missing Letters/Pairs)

 Correct answers to passed/missed questions are revealed by the co-host at the end of each contestant's turn.

 For the race, the contestants stand at movable podiums within their lanes, initially positioned at the starting line.
 The host asks one question in turn to each contestant, starting with Lane 1.
 A correct answer starts/keeps the contestant moving forward, while a miss stops them or leaves them where they are if they are already stopped.
 Once a contestant passes the finish line, they sit out for the rest of the race.
-After every contestant but one has reached the finish line, the last one is eliminated from the game with no winnings.
+After every contestant but one has reached the finish line, the last one is eliminated from the game with no winnings at all.

 Round 4

 No qualifier is played for this round; the two remaining contestants stand at the podiums and answer toss-up questions on the buzzer.
-A correct answer starts the contestant moving and stops the opponent, while a miss has the opposite effect.
-The first contestant to reach the finish line advances to the final.
+The first correct answer from the contestant or the opponent starts to move and then another correct starts the contestant moving and stops the opponent, while a miss has the opposite effect and a miss from both makes the contestant and opponent stop until the correct answer from either is given.
+The first contestant to reach the finish line advances to the final and the other is eliminated and misses out on a single prize.

 Final

 A red zone advances slowly down the back wall of the studio, at the same speed as the podiums, and approaches the contestant from behind as the host asks questions.
 Correct answers start/keep the contestant moving, but a pass or miss stops them.
-The contestant wins £5,000 if they can reach the finish line without being completely overtaken by the red zone, go home empty-handed completely if they are caught.
+The contestant wins £5,000 if they can reach the finish line without being overtaken by the red zone, or nothing at all after getting caught otherwise.